altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Regis.
 Regis, you are going off topic."<br/>

-The girl standing by behind the young man hit his shoulder.
+The girl standing by behind the young man hit his shoulder.<br/>

-Calling the soldier by name, she must be an important person.
+Calling the soldier by name, she must be an important person.<br/>

 Could she be a noble?

-The young name claiming to be Regis sat on the chair properly.
+The young name claiming to be Regis sat on the chair properly.<br/>

 "Pardon me."<br/>